 Star-Spangled Banner National Historic Trail

 Washington-Rochambeau National Historic Trail is a 680-mile long Historical Trail.
 The trail is sometimes known as the Washington–Rochambeau Revolutionary Route.
 The route follows the road used by George Washington’s Continental Army and Jean-Baptiste de Rochambeau’s Expédition Particulière took on their way from Newport, Rode Island to Yorktown, Virginia.
 Yorktown was the final battle of the American Revolutionary War.

 Washington-Rochambeau National Historic Trail is primary an auto trail.
 While the route forces on the march to Yorktown, the trail passes thru or near many other important revolutionary war sites.
-Maryland sites include the Thomas Stone National Historical Site.
+Rhode Island sites include the Joy Homestead.